nickpadd/COSMOS/README.md

 # COSMOS
-by Jun Kim, Sam Lai, and Nick Padmanabhan
+by Jun Kim, Sam Lai, and Nick Padmanabhan | Supervised by: John Guibas